 The course provides you with the skills and disciplines needed to embark into the creative industries with confidence.
 You can also take part in international design competitions and live projects, as well as listening to talks from visiting practicing designers and artists.
 The course offers a wide-ranging and specialist practice - the course structure allows you to balance the relationship between breadth and specialism, giving the designer room for exploration and experimentation.

 UCAS Code: W210

 |Contextual Influences 1||Narrative Storytelling||Creative Futures|

 |Print & Bookmaking Workshops||Professional Practice||Competition Briefs|

 The entry requirements for this course are 32 UCAS tariff points, a Level 3 qualification in a relevant subject or A Levels.
+Maths and English must be at a minimum of a grade 4.
 Significant relevant prior learning and experience will also be considered.
 You might be asked to submit a portfolio of work to support your application.

 How will I be assessed?

 Students will develop portfolios of work in response to a brief, these portfolios will be assessed.
 You will also be encouraged to present ongoing work to your peers and staff as well as industry figures and design studios.

 Throughout the degree students will develop skills in; a range of digital design skills, conceptual and theoretical methods of design, visual and verbal communication skills, understanding of the creative, social and ethical context of visual communication, critical thinking, creative thinking, analytical response skills, printmaking and photography.